 Oral Interpretation is a competition class designed to prepare and polish the students who have auditioned to be a member of the Oral Interpretation team.
 This course will develop the fundamental skills of Oral Interpretation.
 Specifically, the course will explore a variety of topics including but not limited to characterization, internalization, dialects, vocal process, diction, IPA, movement for the performer, literature analysis, cutting literature, research, performance, competitive performances, technique, adapting literature, in addition to all of the key events Interpretation of Duo, Dramatic, Humorous, Prose, Poetry, Duet Acting and Original Oratory.

 This course has been created to challenge students to analyze, process, and develop the performance qualities of multiple genres of literature in a competition environment:

-To develop critical thinking skills, as well as develop cultural perspective
+To develop critical thinking skills

 To create a sense of the value of all forms of literature